Houston Fraud Lawyer

 As with many bad deeds, fraud or misrepresentation many times arises out of greed or a desire for more money than is fairly deserved.
 Of the fraud cases that I have seen, most of them involved business deals in which one side knew, either outright or with substantial certainty, that there was overreaching involved but nevertheless proceeded in order to benefit themselves to the other’s detriment.

-Based on “employment at will,” if the situation changes after an employee is hired or if the company was not aware of certain conditions, proving fraud or even negligent misrepresentation could be next to impossible.
-Even if an employee is promised great things at the time of hiring, moved across the country, but then as soon as the employee arrives at the new location the promise of “great things” is retracted or he or she is terminated, that is legal in Texas if the company’s decision was based on new information not known at the time of hiring.
+Based on “employment at will,” if the situation changes after the inaccurate statements are made or if the official was not aware of certain facts, fraud does not exist.
+Even proving negligent misrepresentation is difficult.
+Even if an employee is promised great things at the time of the offer, sells his house, moves his family across the country, but then as soon as he arrives at the new location the promise of “great things” is retracted or he or she is terminated, that is legal in Texas — if the company’s decision to terminate is based on new information not known back when the promise was made.
 It becomes an “I’m so sorry” situation.
 There may be other legal claims, but not fraud.